ottozastrow/indexAnyFrontend/standlet/docs/docs/vigilance/Article 92 - Electronic system on vigilance and on postmarket surveillance.md

       </div>
    </div>
    <p class="norm">8.&nbsp;&nbsp;The periodic summary reports referred
-to in Article&nbsp;87(9) shall be automatically transmitted upon receipt via the electronic system referred to in paragraph&nbsp;1 of this Article&nbsp;to the competent authority of:</p>
+to in [[[[[Article&nbsp;87](../vigilanceArticle 87 - Reporting of serious incidents and field safety corrective actions.md)](../vigilanceArticle 87 - Reporting of serious incidents and field safety corrective actions.md)](../vigilanceArticle 87 - Reporting of serious incidents and field safety corrective actions.md)](../vigilanceArticle 87 - Reporting of serious incidents and field safety corrective actions.md)](../vigilanceArticle 87 - Reporting of serious incidents and field safety corrective actions.md)(9) shall be automatically transmitted upon receipt via the electronic system referred to in paragraph&nbsp;1 of this Article&nbsp;to the competent authority of:</p>
    <div class="grid-container grid-list">